 Once a contractor has made a major mistake they’re not acknowledging or rectifying, it seems logical to just fire them and hire someone else.
 However, you must keep in mind that you signed an agreement before they started, and it is likely a legally binding contract.

 To avoid exposing yourself to liability in court should they sue you for breach of contract later, document all of the times they failed to meet the contract specifics.
-The U.S. News and World Report also recommends documenting all of your contact attempts.
+And document your contact attempts.